 - As Sander Greenland has so well stated below, this initial draft was still too “dichotomous” in that it was written assuming we would have different language for “positive” vs. “negative” studies.
 This implies a threshold for “positive” which is what we’re trying to get away from.
 So I’m trying to develop more “positive/negative agnostic” language.
-One initial stab at this is below, marked by the Generic Interpretation section.
+One initial stab at this is below in the Generic Interpretation section.
 The examples demonstrating incorrect and confusing statements appearing in the first draft still stand.

 - I have edited posts to be clear that a negative estimate for the treatment B minus treatment A blood pressure is beneficial, and used an example point estimate of -4mmHg in some cases.

 - I have incorporated Sander’s nomenclature instead of “confidence interval”.
 To be able to use new terminology that is less confusing, it will be necessary to educate journal editors and reviewers.
 A section making an initial attempt to do so appears below.